Sign Manufacturing Company Campbellford, ON

 - Electric Stop Arm and Crossing Arms are protected by our patented Breakaway Linkage Arm, and feature the innovative patented Torque Guard™ Drive system.

 B.M.R.
-Manufacturing has a policy of continuous improvement.
-Our products are constantly reviewed, and improvements are introduced to enhance their performance and reliability, and to make good systems even better.
+Manufacturing Inc. has a policy of continuous improvement.
+Our Safety Signage Products are constantly reviewed, and improvements are introduced to enhance their performance and reliability, and to make good systems even better.

 Our electric Stop Arm and Crossing Arm mechanisms incorporate a breakaway linkage arm designed to prevent damage to the drive mechanism if force is applied to the crossing gate.
 The unique B.M.R. gate pivot mechanism employs a stainless steel 1/2 inch 2-point drive shaft which eliminates the alignment problems associated with separate top and bottom bearings.